It’s difficult to find the time to do everything on your list at work, let alone in life.

-Perhaps not coincidentally, in the window in which I’ve exercised the most and slept the best, our church has grown to the largest it’s ever been.
-I’ve also written 3 books, launched this blog and launched a leadership podcast.
+Perhaps not coincidentally, during the window in which I’ve exercised the most and slept the best, our church has grown to the largest it’s ever been.
+I’ve also written 3 books, launched this blog, and launched a leadership podcast.

 This may not be a coincidence.